Cryptos and Their Taxation

 Zaher Fallahi Attorney At Law and Certified Public Accountant (CPA), advises cryptocurrency owners with taxation of cryptocurrency, FBAR, IRS representation, offshore accounts and foreign gifts.
 We are licensed in Washington D.C. and California and represent taxpayers nationwide before the IRS and tax court.
-For an Attorney-Client Privileged consultation, please call toll free 1-877-687-7558, (310) 719-1040 and (714) 546-4272.
+Consultation is available via toll free 1-877-687-7558, (310) 719-1040 and (714) 546-4272.

 Harvard Law School